mpbarbosa/monitora_vagas/.github/FOLDER_STRUCTURE_GUIDE.md

 ## Introduction

-This guide provides best practices for organizing the AFPESP Hotel Vacancy Monitoring project as it evolves from a Selenium-based automation script to a modern web application.
-The current implementation uses Node.js with Selenium WebDriver for automated hotel vacancy checking, and this guide will help structure the upcoming web app conversion.
+This guide provides best practices for organizing the Trade Union Hotel Search Platform as it evolves from a Selenium-based automation script to a modern web application.
+The current implementation uses Node.js with Selenium WebDriver for automated hotel search functionality, and this guide will help structure the upcoming web app conversion.

 ### When to Use This Structure